The U.S. Marine Corps (USMC) is a very demanding branch of the military that requires efficiency both on land and in the sea.

 The new changes have also introduced the option between deciding to test for push-ups or pull-ups.

-However, if you do decide to do push-ups you are not able to receive full marks like you would with pull-ups.
+However, if you do decide to do push-ups, you won’t receive the highest scores like you would with pull-ups.

 How is the Marine Corps PFT conducted?